 You know the saying about “assume” right?

-If you’ve had a lot of exposure to community and feral cats, sometimes you will automatically jump to the conclusion that is a cat is not socialized simply because she refuses touch, won’t eat in front of you, hides and hisses if she feels trapped.
+If you’ve had a lot of exposure to community and feral cats, sometimes you will automatically jump to the conclusion that is a cat is not socialized simply because she refuses touch, won’t eat in front of you, hides, and hisses if she feels trapped.
 All of these behaviors could indicate a cat is feral and/or the cat is terrified.

 No cat will react to being lost or abandoned the same way.
 Some of terrified and hide.
 Some will come up to the first friendly person they see, scared out of their minds.
 Some adapt fairly easily.
 You never can tell.